emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 ### Disable protocols at the tenant level

 #### Microsot 365
-- note this ONLY applies to newly created accounts, not previous accounts.
+- this ONLY applies to new accounts, not existing accounts.
 - admin.microsoft.com > Settings > Org settings > Modern authentication > disable all basic authentication protocls
 ![alt text](screenshot2.png)